 2. Spread the word - internally

-- Please share this information with your communities, neighbourhoods, highways and diversity teams
+- Please share this information with your communities, neighbourhoods, highways, tenancy involvement and diversity teams

-- Ask them to support and encourage people and community groups in your local authority to get involved with The Big Lunch
+- Ask them to support and encourage people and community groups in your local area to get involved with The Big Lunch

-Help reduce barriers for Big Lunch organisers by minimising costs – if there are costs involved, consider ways in which you could reduce them.
-For example:
+Help reduce barriers for Big Lunch organisers by minimising costs, for example:

 - Grouping multiple applications together under a single traffic management order if possible